whatnote/Christine-Clyde-Dog-Services/README.md

 #### Text scroll Animations

-The scroll text animations need to work to ensure the extra infomation will appaer the below confrim they do.
+The scroll text animations need to work to ensure the extra information will appear the below confirm they do.
 ![Text Scroll Animations](https://github.com/whatnote/MileStoneOneDogServices/blob/master/assets/images/Testing/textscrolls.jpg)

 ### Mobile First and Media Queries

-The webdite was designed from a mobile first perspective, Ive trued to keep media queries to a minium, but these were necessary to change the size of the paragraph's text.
+The website was designed from a mobile first perspective, I've tried to keep media queries to a minimum, but these were necessary to change the size of the paragraph's text.

-With outout any media queries the following problems resulted when moving to bigger screens.
+Without any media queries the following problems resulted when viewed on bigger screens.

 ![Screen size Testing](https://github.com/whatnote/MileStoneOneDogServices/blob/master/assets/images/Testing/screensizetests.jpg)